 Jeannette Rankin: Nothing Left but My Integrity

-In this lesson , students will review and evaluate the actions of Jeannette Rankin, who was the first woman elected to U.S. Congress, the only woman to vote in Congress to extend the franchise to women, and the only person to have voted against the declarations of war in both World Wars.
-They will use her story to help them understand integrity in their own lives.
+In this lesson, students will review and evaluate the actions of Jeannette Rankin, the first woman elected to U.S. Congress, the only woman to vote in Congress to extend the franchise to women, and the only person to have voted against the declarations of war in both World Wars.
+They will use her story to help understand how to act with integrity in their own lives.

 Reasoned and respectful sharing of ideas between individuals is the primary way people influence change in society/government, and is essential to maintain self-government.